 The average survival time for people diagnosed with dementia is about four and a half years, research shows.
 Those diagnosed before age 70 typically live for a decade or longer as their overall health is many times very good.

-According to Dementia.org, a study found that early-onset dementia was being diagnosed much more often than previously thought, but also that those diagnosed were not receiving appropriate aftercare.
-Patients lacked age-appropriate services, and had difficulty finding placement in adult care facilities, despite the hardship placed on families caring for individuals with early-onset dementia.
+According to www.dementia.org, a study found that early-onset dementia was being diagnosed much more often than previously thought, but also that those diagnosed were not receiving appropriate aftercare.
+Patients lacked age-appropriate services and had difficulty finding placement in adult care facilities, despite the hardship placed on families caring for individuals with early-onset dementia.

 There are few medical treatment options for those with early-onset dementia.
 Experts recommend making lifestyle adjustments, working together as a family to find the best plan of action, and consulting with doctors, health specialists, and other treatment planners as needed.

 Everyone agrees, however, that anyone who thinks they may have an issue with memory should see a doctor.
-Some memory loss at early ages can be a result of treatable health issues.
+Some memory loss at an early age can be a result of treatable health issues.